boblzsurvivor-wq/Alliance-Information/pages/guides_data/red_packets.md

 ### 🤝 Keep It Genuine
 - Give freely and with good intent
-- Let participation and decisions stay natural
+- Let participation and decisions stay neutural
 - Focus on the enjoyment, not the outcome

 > Red packets are about boosting morale and having fun together.